Unlock the full kit

 Catch

-Spot a glitch running on you in the wild — a conversation, a purchase, a 2am decision.
-Log it in the decision journal.
-Do this for a few weeks and the names turn into reflex.
+Spot a glitch running in the wild — a conversation, a purchase, a 2 a.m. decision — and name it before it lands.
+A few weeks of reps and the names start arriving on their own.

 There is nothing else like this.
 The only cognitive-bias resource that's fully illustrated, drilled into reflex, and yours forever — for one payment.
 Books taught you the names.
 This is where you train them into reflex.